edwinz666/Machine-Learning-in-Production---Vehicle-Claims/README.md

 5. Codebase architecture
 6. Use of linters to check code formatting
 7. Makefile to automate the build process
-8. CI/CD pipelines with Github Actions
+8. CI/CD pipelines with Github Actions  (not yet implemented)

 The data used corresponds to rows taken from the French Motor Claims Datasets 'freMTPL2freq' from Kaggle.